THU-KEG/OmniEvent/config/all-models/README.md

 # Experiment Configurations on All Models

 ## Experiment Settings
-We run all the implementations of the models on ACE-EN+.
+We run all the implementations of the models on `ACE-EN+`.

 The models include CNN, LSTM, CRF, BERT, RoBERTa, T5, etc.